StoneAYIT/StoneAYIT/README.md

 😄 Hello, I'm Christian Stone.
 This is where I'll be sharing certain data projects I've worked on.
-I', passionate about the use of data to solve problems and raise questions and feel as if it is a key compantent in any industry, or atleast could be.
+I'm, passionate about the use of data to solve problems and raise questions and feel as if it is a key component in any industry, or at least could be.
+At current I specialise in designing Excel-based reporting tools and dashboards for company-wide distribution.
+My work focuses on automation and clarity - Using Excel to its full potential, including pivot tables, Power Query, dynamic charts, VBA and structured formulas.

-🔭 This porfolio is a mix of personal projects, case studies and real world applications.
-Some are business-focused, others aren't - But each has been an oppertunity to build, learn and develop my skills.
+🔭 This portfolio is a mix of personal projects, case studies and real-world applications.
+Some are business-focused, others aren't - But each has been an opportunity to build, learn and develop my skills.

-⚡ I'm most comofrtable with;
+⚡ I'm most comfortable with;

       -Excel
         -VBA